fspoettel/advent-of-code-rust/README.md

 cargo scaffold <day>

 # output:
-# Created module "src/bin/01.rs"
+# Created module file "src/bin/01.rs"
-# Created empty input file "src/inputs/01.txt"
+# Created empty input file "data/inputs/01.txt"
-# Created empty example file "src/examples/01.txt"
+# Created empty example file "data/examples/01.txt"
 # ---
 # 🎄 Type `cargo solve 01` to run your solution.
 ```

-Individual solutions live in the `./src/bin/` directory as separate binaries.
+Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

 Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/bin/scaffold.rs#L11-L41) has _unit tests_ referencing its _example_ file.
-Use these unit tests to develop and debug your solution against the example input.
-For some puzzles, it might be easier to forgo the example file and hardcode inputs into the tests.
+Use these unit tests to develop and debug your solutions against the example input.

-When editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.
+Tip: when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.

 ### Download input & description for a day